mshmwr/reservation-system-with-db/README.md

 https://user-images.githubusercontent.com/66200737/129254413-94334e51-eb37-493e-a918-914aaff1a2e3.mp4

-3. If the order status is "Applied"
+3. If the order status is "Reserved"
    1. Change order status from "Applied" to "Confirmed"
    2. "Reserved" button and "Confirmed" button are not allowed to be clicked